Vandlee/docs/packages/markdown/README.md

-# @u-shii-internal/markdown
+# @vandlee/internal-markdown

-u-shii markdown parser and webpack loader.
+vandlee markdown parser and webpack loader.
 This is an internal package not meant for general use.

 ## Release